 Model for the asynchronous distribution of information where a sender distributes information to one or several receivers.

 The sender is not blocked (asynchronous communication) and neither expects nor gets a response from the receivers (data or control flow), the sender just provides the information and the receivers decides autonomously when and how to use it.

 It is the responsibility of the communication infrastructure to distribute the information.

 The sender does not know the identity or the number of receivers

-Conclusion: This AUTOSAR tutorial is useful for beginners as it covers basic aspects of AUTOSAR architecture and its implementation layers.
+Conclusion: This AUTOSAR tutorial for beginners covers AUTOSAR basics including various aspects of AUTOSAR architecture with example, autosar layers etc.